 Evaluation of the primary lesion, regional lymph nodes, and distant metastasis will dictate the appropriate and adequate management of SCC of the penis, beginning with the first evaluation at presentation and then throughout follow-up.
-Vital to the initial management is a good physical exam of the penile lesion(s) that remarks on the diameter of the lesion(s) or suspicious areas; location(s) on the penis; number of lesions; morphology of the lesion(s); whether the lesion(s) are papillary, nodular, ulcerous, or flat; and the relationship with other structures including submucosal, urethra, corpora spongiosa, and/or corpora cavernosa.
-To complete the initial evaluation, a histologic diagnosis with a punch, excisional, or incisional biopsy is paramount in determining the treatment algorithm based on a pathologic diagnosis.^{25,35} This will provide information on the grade of the tumor, and will assist in the risk stratification of the patient for regional lymph node involvement.35 MRI or ultrasound can be used to evaluate the depth of tumor invasion.36 Imaging may also be considered for evaluation of ILNs that are difficult to assess.
+Vital to the initial management is a good physical examination of the penile lesion(s) that remarks on the diameter of the lesion(s) or suspicious areas; location(s) on the penis; number of lesions; morphology of the lesion(s); whether the lesion(s) are papillary, nodular, ulcerous, or flat; and the relationship with other structures including submucosal, urethra, corpora spongiosa, and/or corpora cavernosa.
+Invasion into the corpora cavernosa has been associated with worse cancer-specific survival and higher rates of lymph node metastasis compared to corpus spongiosum invasion.38

+To complete the initial evaluation, a histologic diagnosis with a punch, excisional, or incisional biopsy is paramount in determining the treatment algorithm based on a pathologic diagnosis. ^{28,39} This will provide information on the grade of the tumor, and will assist in the risk stratification of the patient for regional lymph node involvement.
+39 HPV and HIV status should also be assessed, as HPV or HIV positivity has prognostic significance, could prompt screening for sexual partners, and may be considered in treatment decision-making. ^{13,14,16,40} MRI or ultrasound can be used to evaluate the depth of tumor invasion.
+41 Imaging may also be considered for evaluation of ILNs that are difficult to assess.
 For the evaluation of lymph nodes, see Management of Regional Lymph Nodes.